 The Heritage Festival is promoted in Queensland from 18 April to 18 May each year and is themed.

 The theme isn’t mandatory but might inspire you to consider focusing on a particular story or part of your collection.

 Anyone wishing to promote their heritage event can register free.
-Terms and Conditions are available online.
+Terms and Conditions will be available soon.

 You also have the option to promote your event through the following websites.
-Australian Heritage Week is held from 13 April to 21 April, and the Community Heritage website allows you to promote your event at any time.
+Australian Heritage Week is held mid April, and the Community Heritage website allows you to promote your event at any time.

 Australian Heritage Week will be held from 16 April to 24 April 2015.
 This national event is an opportunity for communities to come together and celebrate the places and stories that makes Australia special.
 It is also an opportunity to raise public awareness on the importance of conserving and protecting our natural heritage, rich Indigenous heritage and the diverse historic sites that help form our cultural identity.
 The Australian Government supports the National Trust Heritage festivals through funding and through the Australian Heritage Week website.
 For more information or to register an event visit the web site.